Menu close X

 Existing Design

-The left rail isn’t purposeful, it appears to be just a playlist catchall.
+The left rail isn’t purposeful, appearing to be little more than a playlist catchall.
+Its lack of structure or hierarchy makes it feel secondary, offering little value.

 An image of the redesigned iTunes left rail